Angela: A Remembering

 Motherhood brought this understanding into my body in a different way.

-And alongside that, love is the quiet, humbling truth: We cannot control everything.
+And alongside that, love is the quiet, humbling truth: we cannot control everything.

 Angela’s story did not recede with time.
 It became more dimensional.